admin-remix/Chromebook-Getter-Docs/docs/get-chromebooks/README.md

 #### Recent Users Only Shows The Last User

 * chromebookinventory showed me all the last users?
-* This is know by the core team, we have no plans to change this funcationality currently.
+* This is known by the core team, we have no plans to change this funcationality currently.
 (7/20/2019)